Intermediate geodesic growth in virtually nilpotent groups

-For $n$ large enough, we have $P(S_n)=\Conv(nA^F)$ and $A(S_0)\cap \partial P(S_n)=\emptyset$.
-At this point, the hypothesis on $A$ implies that $(G,S_n)$ has polynomial geodesic growth. \end{proof} \begin{rem} The statement of this last result can be adapted if we only allow \emph{symmetrical} generating sets $S$.
-The only other modification needed is \begin{itemize}[leftmargin=8mm] \item[(ii')] The exists a \emph{symmetric} finite set $A\subset \ZZ^d$ such that $P=\Conv(A^F)$ is a full-dimensional polytope, and no two elements of $A$ lie on the same facet of $P$. \end{itemize} Note that conditions (ii) and (ii') are not equivalent.
+\begin{rem} The statement of this last result can be adapted if we only allow \emph{symmetric} generating sets $S$.
+The only other modification needed is \begin{itemize}[leftmargin=8mm] \item[\hypertarget{symm_cond}{(ii')}] There exists a \emph{symmetric} finite set $A\subset \ZZ^d$ such that $P=\Conv(A^F)$ is a full-dimensional polytope, and no two elements of $A$ lie on the same facet of $P$. \end{itemize} Note that conditions (ii) and (ii') are not equivalent.
 An example is given by the group $G_2=\ZZ^2\rtimes C_2$ where $C_2=\la r\ra$ acts by $180^\circ$ rotations (see also \cite[Example 16]{bridson2012groups}).
-If we only look at \emph{symmetric} sets $A$, we always have $A=A^{C_2}$, so that all vertices of any facet of $P$ belong to $A$.
+If we only look at \emph{symmetric} sets $A$, we always have $A^{C_2}=A\cup -A=A$, so that both vertices of any facet of $P$ belong to $A$.
 In contrast $G_2$ satisfies condition (ii):